JonathanWoollett-Light/cogent/README.md

 let evaluation:(f32,u32) = neural_network.evaluate(&testing_data,10); // (cost,accuracy)
 ```

-While a huge amount of my work has gone into making this and learning the basics of neural networks along the way, I am immensely (and I cannot stress this enough) amateur in the field.
+While a huge amount of my work has gone into making this and learning the basics of neural networks along the way, I am immensely (and I cannot stress this enough) amateur in inumerable ways.

 If you find any issues I would really appreciate if you could let me know (and possibly suggest any solutions).